VashJuan/M5DialThermo/README.md

 A thermostat project for the M5Stack Dial using temperature sensing and LoRaWAN communication.

+## User Notes

+- The base temperature and hourly temperature adjustments are configured in the easily edited file: **temps.csv**
+- The temperature schedule varies from -15°F (nighttime) to 0°F (daytime comfort periods)
+- Edit temps.csv to customize your thermostat schedule without modifying code
+- If temps.csv is not found, the system uses fallback defaults (68°F base temperature) temps.csv

 ## Hardware

 - **[M5Dial](https://m5stack.com/products/m5dial)** - Main controller with